nathanianah/nathanianah.github.io/README.md

 ####To Do:
 1. Staff Information (Speaker TBD)
-2. Google Forms (Registration) (Jesse will look into this)
-3. Create Video Section
+2. Create Video Carousel
-4. Select Background Images
+3. Select Background Images

-####Bugs:
-1. "Register" image not appearing
-2. Need to clean up code
+#####Team:
+-Nathania Nah
+-Micah Jo
+-Jesse Huang
+-Brian Lee

 ######The template was copied/pasted from a variety of sources, so much of the code and files are irrelevant/unnecessary/need to be pruned.